ifHamzah93/cheese-mvc-react/walkthrough/4-menus-view.md

 ### The `<MenuForm>` Component

-The Menu Form component is also practically identical to the Categories View.
+The Menu Form component is also practically identical to the Categories Form.
 In fact if I were to write out the Component breakdown I would just copy / paste and simply change `category/(ies)` to `menu(s)`!
 If you feel dirty copy and pasting your code to make just a few name changes consider merging these into dynamic components...

 Your tasks: